puzzle/delivery-pipeline-concept/stages/02-packaging/README.md

 Security scan of the deployable artifact.

-This mostly only applies to Docker containers.
+This mostly only applies to container images.

 More details and suggestions for tools: [security-checks.md](security-checks.md)